q-viper/q-viper.github.io/_posts/2020-08-14-gesture-based-visually-writing-system-adding-virtual-animation-new-mode-and-new-vui.md

 </figure>

 ## Adding Animation Effect
 The term animation will be nothing but a fake animation here.
 I have only one thing on mind to do as animation.
 I have never used Animation on OpenCV but used with Matplotlib many times.
-But here i have few ideas with performing animation like features.
+But here I have few ideas with performing animation like features.
 * Resize the portion/box which holds the icon.
 It makes look like scaled.
 * Rotate the portion/box which holds the icon.
 It makes look like spinning.
 * Change the color.